Jun 10, 2023

 ii) Maths and science is like a language.

-have become fluent in appropriate level of 'maths' by the time you are to sit your exam.
+Hopefully you have become fluent in appropriate level of 'maths' by the time you are to sit your exam.
 Just imagine for a second that I—a native english speaker—try to speak a phrase particularly slowly.
 It's actually more difficult for me than speaking at my natural pace, because it breaks my flow.
 The same is true for maths: You will be most effective at your natural pace i.e. slightly slower than your quickest possible pace